perfectdarkmode1/perfectdarkmode1.github.io/content/tools/Obsidian/YAML In Obsidian.md

 ---
-tags: Evergreen_notes
+tags:
-Alias: Our Yaml Presentation
+aliases:
-type: Evergreen_notes
+type:
+draft: false
+title: YAML in Obsidian
 ---

 three dashes at the first line of the note to enter metadata